kamildrazkiewicz/go-stanford-nlp/readme.md

 Output will be:
 ```
-What WP
+What WP Wh-pronoun
-is VBZ
+is VBZ Verb, 3rd person singular present
-your PRP$
+your PRP$ Possessive pronoun
-name NN
+name NN Noun, singular or mass
 ? .
 ```